-Figure 6: The Proteasome.
+Figure 6 The Proteasome.
 The proteasome is a large, 26S, multicatalytic protease that degrades polyubiquitinated proteins to small peptides.
-It is composed of two sub-complexes: a 20S core particle (CP) that carries the catalytic activity, and a regulatory 19S regulatory particle (RP).
+It is composed of two subcomplexes: a 20S core particle (CP) that carries the catalytic activity, and a regulatory 19S regulatory particle (RP).
 The 20S CP is a barrel-shaped structure composed of four stacked rings, two identical outer α rings and two identical inner β rings.
 The eukaryotic α and β rings are composed each of seven distinct subunits, giving the 20S complex the general structure of $\alpha{1-7}\beta{1-7}\beta{1-7}\alpha{1-7}$.
 The catalytic sites are localized to some of the β subunits.
-Each extremity of the 20S barrel can be capped by a 19S RP each composed of 17 distinct subunits, 9 in a "base" sub-complex, and 8 in a "lid" sub-One important function of the 19S RP is to complex. recognize ubiquitinated proteins and other potential substrates of the proteasome.
+Each extremity of the 20S barrel can be capped by a 19S RP each composed of 17 distinct subunits, 9 in a 'base' subcomplex, and 8 in a 'lid' subcomplex.
+One important function of the 19S RP is to recognize ubiquitinated proteins and other potential substrates of the proteasome.
 Several ubiquitin-binding subunits of the 19S RP have been identified, however, their biological roles mode of action have not been discerned.
 A second function of the 19S RP is to open an orifice in the α ring that will allow entry of the substrate into the proteolytic chamber.
 Also, since a folded protein would not be able to fit through the narrow proteasomal channel, it is assumed that the 19S particle unfolds substrates and inserts them into the 20S CP.
-Both the channel opening function and the unfolding of the substrate require metabolic energy, and indeed, the 19S RP "base" contains six different ATPase subunits.
-Following degradation of the substrate, short peptides derived from the substrate are released, as well as reusable ubiquitin (with permission from Nature Publishing Group.
-Published originally in Ref.
-83). a.
-Electron microscopy image of the 26S proteasome from the yeast S. cerevisiae. b.
-Schematic representation of the structure and function of the 26SA proteasome.
+Both the channel opening function and the unfolding of the substrate require metabolic energy, and indeed, the 19S RP 'base' contains six different ATPase subunits.
+Following degradation of the substrate, short peptides derived from the substrate are released, as well as reusable ubiquitin (with permission from Nature Publishing Group copyright MacMillan Magazines Ltd. Published originally in Ciechanover83). (a) Electron microscopy image of the 26S proteasome from the yeast S. cerevisiae. (b) Schematic representation of the structure and function of the 26SA proteasome change paradigms.
+The five decade journey between the early 1940s and early 1990s began with fierce discussions on whether cellular proteins are static as has been thought for a long time, or are turning over.
+The discovery of the dynamic state of proteins was followed by the discovery of the lysosome, which was believed - between the mid-1950s and mid-1970s - to be the organelle within which intracellular proteins are destroyed.
+Independent lines of experimental evidence gradually eroded the lysosomal hypothesis and resulted in a new idea that the bulk of intracellular proteins are degraded - under basal metabolic conditions - via a nonlysosomal machinery.
+This resulted in the discovery of the ubiquitin system in the late 1970s and early 1980s.